Money market funds: Seeking returns and stability for your operating cash

 Jun 23, 2025

-Considering more than yield
+Consider more than yield

 The math that matters

-Right now, some competitors in the market are promoting a treasury product that actually invests in a mutual fund trading at $9.98 a share.
+Right now, some competitors in the market are promoting a “high yield” treasury product that actually invests in a mutual fund trading at $9.98 a share.
 It was trading at $10.00 a share 6 months ago.
 If you bought it then, you'd have already lost 20 basis points on principal alone.
 Annualized?
 That'd be a 40 basis point loss.

-On the other hand, mutual fund prices can move up and down more often because they expose your investment to the stocks and bonds of everyday companies, and volatility makes capital preservation harder.
+MMFs are subject to SEC regulations and requirements for portfolio composition and liquidity management and seek to maintain a consistent net asset value (NAV) of $1.
+On the other hand, mutual fund prices may be more likely to move up and down because they expose your investment to the stocks and bonds of everyday companies, which can lead to more volatility.

 Let's do a comparison:

-Government money market funds
+Money market funds

 - Seeks to maintain a NAV of $1.00